-As the final required course for the B.P.H.E. and B.KIN. degree, this will be an ethically-oriented synthesis and conclusion to the program.
-The major presupposition of this course is that graduates who pursue careers in the broad fields of kinesiology, physical education and health - teaching, fitness and lifestyle counseling, coaching, medicine, health sciences or research - will be in a position of social responsibility and leadership, and may exercise considerable power relations during their careers.
-With such power goes considerable intellectual, civic and personal responsibility.
+As the final required course for the BKin degree, this will be an ethically-oriented synthesis and conclusion to the program.
+The major presupposition of this course is that graduates who pursue careers in the broad fields of kinesiology, physical education and health - teaching, fitness and lifestyle counseling, coaching, medicine, health sciences or research - will be in positions of social responsibility and leadership in society.
+This course will initiate discussions about developing an ethics of self through the development of three intersecting ethical dimensions: (a) the importance of reflective and nonjudgmental communication, (b) the necessity to resist domination, and (c) the work needed to create new, alternative relationships.
 We take up the challenge of courageously developing an ethical self and framework that can respond intellectually, politically and personally to ethical dilemmas in social, political and cultural life.
 Selected theories and case studies will be examined, analyzed, and evaluated.

-Prerequisites: KPE 100H/PHE 102H, KPE 200H/PHE 202H, Fourth-year standing.
+Prerequisites: KPE 100H, KPE 200H, Fourth-year standing.
 Three lecture/tutorial hours per week.